dangermike/wordjumble/README.md

 # Word Jumble

 A little command-line tool to solve word games like [New York Times _Spelling Bee_](https://www.nytimes.com/puzzles/spelling-bee).
-This permits the reuse of letters, making it unsuitable for [Scrabble](https://scrabble.hasbro.com/en-us).
+By default, the reuse of letters is permitted.
+The `-c` (`--consume`) flag disables letter reuse, making it suitable for [Scrabble](https://scrabble.hasbro.com/en-us) or similar games.

 ## Usage